adebayo98/php-sql-query-builder/README.md

 ```

 <a name="prepare-query"></a>
-If you want to create a query for a prepared request with named parameters you can proceed as below.
+If you want to build a query for a prepared request with named parameters you can proceed as below.
 The protocol is the same for all operations.

 ```php